macOS: migrating Signal

 macOS, really?

-Disclaimer: turns out quite a few people across creative communities, from artists to open source developers to die-hard legacy UNIX enthusiasts use macOS as a daily driver.
-Yes, I know.
-Not fully open source (though Darwin is and some of the userspace is), but a weird mix of NeXTSTEP, FreeBSD & even some NetBSD code intertwined with Apple’s own free & non-free components.
+Turns out quite a few people across creative communities, from artists to open source developers to die-hard legacy UNIX enthusiasts use macOS as a daily driver.
+Definitely not fully open source (though Darwin is and some of the userspace is), but a weird mix of NeXTSTEP, FreeBSD & even some NetBSD code intertwined with Apple’s own free & non-free components.
 And yet, there are solid uses for it, so without further ado, let’s rock!

 Whenever we upgrade Mac hardware, we face the same daunting choice of either: